Yakitrak/ticktick-alfred-workflow/README.md

 ### Tasks
 #### Task Search `tts <query>`
 Search for a task in TickTick.
 - You can search by task name, list name, or shortcuts:
+  -  `tts` - Search for all tasks
+  - `tts <task-name>` - Search for tasks with the given name
+  - `tts <list-name>` - Search for tasks in the given list
-  - `@today / @tod` - Search for tasks due today
+  - `tts @today` or `tts @tod` - Search for tasks due today
-  - `@tomorrow / @tom` - Search for tasks due tomorrow
+  - `tts @tomorrow` or `tts @tom` - Search for tasks due tomorrow
-  - `@thisweek / @wk` - Search for tasks due this week
+  - `tts @thisweek` or `tts @tw` - Search for tasks due this week
 - Pressing enter will open the task in TickTick.
-- You can also press `cmd + enter` to complete the task.
+- You can also press `cmd + enter` on a task to complete the task.

+As mentioned in the [Current Limitations](#current-limitations) section, you cannot search for tasks in Inbox at the moment.

 #### Create Task `ttn <task-name>, <due-date>`
 Create a new task in TickTick with the given name.
 - You can add an optional comma at the end and include a due date using natural language.
+   - `ttn Do laundry`
-   - e.g. `ttn Do the laundry, tomorrow at 5pm`
+   - `ttn Do the laundry, tomorrow at 5pm`
-   - e.g. `ttn Do the laundry, next week`
+   - `ttn Do the laundry, next week`
+   - `ttn Do the laundry, monday`

+As mentioned in the [Current Limitations](#current-limitations) section, you can only add tasks to the Inbox list at the moment.

+### Sync `tsync`
+Sync your TickTick account with the workflow by clearing the cache and fetching your latest lists and tasks.
+This is done automatically when:
+- You search for a list or task, and it's been more than 5 minutes since the last sync
+- You create a new list or task
+- You complete a task

+Once you run this command, please wait a few seconds for the sync to complete before searching for a list or task.
+This can take a while if you have a lot of lists.

 ### Calendar
 #### Calendar (Day) `tcd`